michalskop/mandaty.cz/README.md

 # Mandáty.cz

-**This project is obsolete.
+**This project is abandoned.
 The new project is here: https://github.com/michalskop/mandaty-2022/**

 Project for web application Mandáty.cz